 Metro Rail Red Line connects North Hollywood to the rest of Los Angeles and uses the tunnel through the mountains – a fun and scary ride if you know the facts about its construction.
 The rapid bus stop across from the terminal subway station expands the area of North Hollywood, California to a full-fledged transit hub.
 For those who dislike public transport, the area is actively walkable.
 Beware of Sundays!
 CicLAvia is a periodic event that stops all the traffic along Lankershim Boulevard to let people do their walking, cycling, and skating in a motley colorful crowd.

 The feeling of progress is in the air: North Hollywood undergoes rapid gentrification, so catch your moment.
 The prices for rooms for rent are still affordable, even modest in some areas, so look no further.
 Make up your mind as to where you’d want to reside.
 On the east, North Hollywood borders Burbank, and there’s San Fernando Valley to the west.
-Search for houses for rent in North Hollywood, Los Angeles that are close to your preferred attraction or landmark, from Universal Studios and Toluca Lake to Sherman Oaks.
+Search for houses with a pool for rent in North Hollywood that are close to your preferred attraction or landmark, from Universal Studios and Toluca Lake to Sherman Oaks.
 Hopefully, Bob Hope Airport and Burbank will soon be added to the system of mass transit destinations, so you can plan ahead, and seek apartments for rent in North Hollywood, California with this idea in mind.